Funding Priorities

 • Practicing the principles of Trust-Based Philanthropy.

-The direct service agencies we fund range from small, neighborhood-based efforts to region-wide organizations.
-They tend to work on a harm-reduction, housing-first model, and to address a range of needs—in-house or through partnerships—such as workforce development, mental and physical health, and legal assistance.
-Other agencies that we fund focus on housing counseling or legislative advocacy for homeless people and affordable housing.
-Key to us is whether the Foundation’s support will help the organization get to whatever they define as their next stage of development.
+The direct service agencies we funded range from small, neighborhood-based efforts to region-wide organizations.
+They worked on a harm-reduction, housing-first model, and addressed a range of needs—in-house or through partnerships—such as workforce development, mental and physical health, and legal assistance.
+Other agencies that we funded focused on housing counseling or legislative advocacy for homeless people and affordable housing.
+Key to us was whether the Foundation’s support would help the organization get to whatever they defined as their next stage of development.

 “PFF has influenced our foundation’s grantmaking, as we recently gave our first general operating grants based on their best practices advice.
 It is wonderful to have wise colleagues who are so willing to share their deep experience.” -foundation colleague